 You don’t need 20 or even 10 ways to use social media to attract blog readers – you just need a few “best practices.”
 Here, Honor Clement-Hayes describes the four best ways to get blog traffic.

 In SEO Step-by-Step – The Complete Beginner’s Guide to Getting Traffic from Google, Caimin Jones teaches you how to uncover the traffic-getting, money-making keywords for your niche, create content that readers and search engines love, successfully SEO optimize your website or blog to get maximum search engine traffic, use Social Media Marketing to boost your audience (without spending all day on Twitter), and turbo-charge the speed of your website (Google loves fast sites!).

-“How are you expecting people to find you?” she asks.
+Learning search engine optimization is important – especially if you want to earn extra money blogging.
+“How are you expecting people to find you?” asks Honor.
 “If you don’t have at least a blog, you’re pretty much putting all your faith in the outside world connecting to your words by telepathy.
 Sorry doll, it’s just not going to happen.
 You need to get promoting your product (which is you!).”